-When I first saw this iris it was after a rainfall days long that I thought would crush every flower in the garden, however, despite its delicate bloom, this iris bloomed and endured.
+When I first saw this iris it was after a rainfall days long and so heavy that I thought would crush every flower in the garden, however, despite its delicate bloom, this iris bloomed and endured.
 This is from the garden where I painted in Naramata on the Garden Tour.

 I had such fun painting this iris, revelling in the array of purples, mauves, reds, and blues but when it came to the background I wondered if it should be a representation of its natural habitat or glazes of cobalt, mauves, and French ultramarine blue.
 As you can see the latter decision held sway.
 A slight halo around the dark iris makes it appear somewhat mysterious to me.